Frequently Asked Questions

 Do I need to wear a mask?

-There is no requirement to wear a mask during treatment and the treatment room also has an air ioniser I can use if this makes you feel more comfortable.
+There is no requirement to wear a mask during treatment.
 Please let me know if you would like me to wear a mask as I am always happy to accommodate this.

 Is there parking?